 - to confirm eligibility to become a member;

 - to respond to eligibility checks from hospitals and other medical providers;

 - to pay health insurance claims;

-- to manage UH’s relationship with the member;
+- to manage UNI’s relationship with the member;

-- for UH’s own internal and marketing purposes;
+- for UNI’s own internal and marketing purposes;

 - for the purposes related to the reason the member gave the information;